ofqwx/form/README.md

 `name` (required): A string that defines the name of the input, this prop is what connects your input with the form state, so be sure in case you're using initialValues that names and initialValues keys are the same, otherwise this value will not be controlled by the Form component.

 `type` (optional): A string that defines the type of the input element.
-Currently we only support type **_"text"_** and it's the default value so you can ommit this prop for now.
+Currently, we only support type **_"text"_** and it's the default value so you can commit this prop for now.

 `label` (optional): A string for the label of your input.